KevinDepedri/Collect-and-display-a-dataset-in-augmented-reality-scenario/README.md

 Its goal is to obtain a global and consistent estimate of a device’s path while reconstructing a map of the surrounding environment.
 The coupling between these two tasks, initially considered as the core issue, was soon discovered to be the real strength of SLAM methods.<br/>
 This duality has also encouraged its diversification.
 By dosing the importance given to mapping or to localization, SLAM has been pushed away from the sole robotics field and became a reference to solve problems of many different natures: from **micro aerial vehicles** to **augmented reality (AR) on a smartphone**.<br/>
 The general system of the SLAM Algorithm is made up of 4 parts:
-   - **Sensor data**: on mobile devices, this usually includes the camera (and that is why we talk about **visual SLAM**), accelerometer and gyroscope.
+   - **Sensor data**: on mobile devices, this usually includes the camera, accelerometer and gyroscope.
 It might be augmented by other sensors like GPS, light sensor,                       depth sensors, etc;
    - **Front-End**: the first step is feature extraction.
 These features also need to be associated with landmarks, keypoints with a 3D                                                   position, also called map points.
 In addition, map points need to be tracked in a video stream.
 Tis phase ends up with the loop closure, meaning that                   the devices reduces drift by recognizing places that have been encountered before (loop closure);
    - **Back-End**: establishes the relationship between different frames, localizing the camera, as well as handling the overall                                                          geometrical reconstruction.
 This phase can be perform by sparse reconstruction (based on the keypoints) or capturing a dense 3D point cloud of                          the environment.
    - **SLAM estimate**: the result containing the tracked features, their locations and relations, as well as the camera position within the world.